Employers typically follow a bi-monthly payment schedule, with salaries paid every two weeks.

 - I-9 Employment Eligibility Verification

-- Medical insurance and Retirement plan forms
+- Medical insurance and retirement plan forms

 Classifying employees correctly as employee or contractor is a major issue with US payroll processing.
 An error can lead to fines from the IRS.
-If you control the only the output or result, then the worker is likely a contractor.
+If you control only the output or result, then the worker is likely a contractor.
 If you also control how the work is to be done, then the worker must be classified as an employee.

 You can withhold income tax, Social Security tax and Medicare tax only for employees, not independent contractors or freelancers.
 For employees, you will need to file form W-2.

 Employers are responsible for calculating and withholding money for federal, state and local taxes from every workers’ paychecks.
 It’s determined by the Forms W-4 submitted by your workers and tax rates.
-In addition, you need to pay federal unemployment tax (FUTA) .
+In addition, you need to pay federal unemployment tax (FUTA).
 You will also match your employees’ contribution towards the Social Security and Medicare taxes.

 If your employees opt to contribute towards 401K or other retirement plans, you will need to withhold their contribution and deposit in their retirement accounts.
 If you offer health and other insurance, you will have to deduct employee contribution towards those plans and pay to the insurance provider.